 Gruyere Spinach Strata

-Gruyere spinach strata is the perfect meatless brunch recipe!
+Gruyere Spinach Strata is the perfect meatless brunch recipe!
 This make-ahead casserole is easy to make and it tastes fantastic.
 We entertained some friends one Sunday morning last month.
 Brunch fare was in order and this Egg Casserole Recipe was my favorite dish.

 This Easy Breakfast Casserole was a hit along with the rest of the brunch food!